1coderookie/BSB-LPB-LAN_EN/docs/chap16.md

 No!

-The multifunctional inputs of the controllers (e.g. H1, H2, H3 etc.) are not connectable directly to the adapter/arduino!
+The multifunctional inputs of the controllers (e.g. H1, H2, H3 etc.) are not connectable directly to the adapter/microcontroller!

-These inputs must be switched potential free, so you have to use a relay in conjunction with the adapter/arduino.
+These inputs must be switched potential free, so you have to use a relay in conjunction with the adapter/microcontroller.
 See [chapter 7.2](chap07.md#72-relays-and-relayboards) for further informations.

 ---

-## 16.5 Can an Additional Relayboard Be Connected And Controlled by the Ardunio?
+## 16.5 Can an Additional Relayboard Be Connected And Controlled by the microcontroller?

 Yes.
 See [chapter 7.2](chap07.md#72-relays-and-relayboards) for further informations.